phillipsj/phillipsj/content/posts/k8s-yaml-alternative-dotnet.md

 Pod deployed
 ```

-Now, if we get all pods, we should see both running.
+Now, if we get all pods, we should see it running.

 ```bash
 $ kubectl get pods